EESSI/docs/docs/test-suite/installation-configuration.md

 reframe --version
 ```

-??? note "(for more details on the ReFrame version requirement, click here)"
+??? note "(For more details on the ReFrame version requirement, click here)"

     Two important bugs were resolved in ReFrame's CPU autodetect functionality [in version 4.3.3](https://github.com/reframe-hpc/reframe/pull/2978).